marketlandscape/marketlandscape.github.io/about/index.md

 ## Scope and limitations

 This project is not a trading platform and does not provide financial or investment advice.
-Nothing published here is intended to indicate specific buying or selling decisions.
 The purpose is to support interpretation, not execution, and to help reduce common behavioural errors by anchoring market reading in context rather than emotion.

 ## Publication and versioning